amansjot/Team5-MoviePedia/Personas.md

 What Do They Want: Be able to track the movies they've seen before

-What Is Their Main Barrier: Would need to manually wrtite down all the movies they have seen, no current interface which tracks this across streaming platforms
+What Is Their Main Barrier: Would need to manually wrtie down all the movies they have seen, no current interface which tracks this across streaming platforms

+## User 5
+Who Are They: Admin wanting to help user

+What Do They Want: Be able to add users for them

+What Is Their Main Barrier: Would not be able to add a user and disappoint customers if they need help with becoming a user.

+## User 6
+Who Are They:

+What Do They Want:

+What Is Their Main Barrier:

+## User 7
+Who Are They:

+What Do They Want:

+What Is Their Main Barrier: